chrismalcolm/jspec/README.md

 ## Usage
 Once you have created a .jspec file, you can check to see if it matches against JSON.
 To load the JSPEC, uses the `jspec.load` or `jspec.loads` methods for loading file objects or JSPEC string respectively.
 These will return an instance of the `JSpec` class if the JSPEC is valid, else a `JSpecLoadError` will be raised.

-The `JSpec` class has a `match` method which checks the JSON arguemnt against the JSPEC.
+The `JSpec` class has a `match` method which checks the JSON argument against the JSPEC.
 The JSON argument can be a file object, JSON string or Python native object.
-The function will return `Result` which has a `result()` and `message()` mwthod.
+The function will return `Result` which has a `result()` and `message()` method.
 The `result()` method will return whether the JSON matched the JSON.
 The `message()` will return the message for why the JSON match failed if it did.
 Example usage is given below.

 ### Example 1